 Is altitude sickness a concern on the Choquequirao Trek?

-Altitude sickness can be a concern on the Choquequirao Trek due to the high altitude.
-Spending at least 2-3 days in Cusco before starting the trek to acclimate to the altitude is recommended.
+Due to the high altitude, altitude sickness can be a concern on the Choquequirao Trek.
+To acclimate to the altitude, it is recommended that you spend at least 2-3 days in Cusco before starting the trek.

 Are porters available for the Choquequirao?